loopbackio/loopback.io/pages/en/lb3/Bluemix-config-generator.md

 - Whether to enable autoscaling (default is yes).
 For more information, see [Bluemix autoscaling agent](https://www.npmjs.com/package/bluemix-autoscaling-agent).
 - Whether to enable Node application metrics (default is yes).
 For more information, see [Node application metrics dashboard](https://www.npmjs.com/package/appmetrics-dash).

-If you run the generator with the `--manifest` option, only the first five prompts will be presented.
+If you run the generator with the `--manifest` option, the tool presents only the first five prompts above.

-If you run the generator with the `--docker` option, Docker related files will be generated without any prompts.
+If you run the generator with the `--docker` option, the tool creates Docker-related files without any prompts.

-If you run the generator with the `--toolchain` option, toolchain files will be generated without any prompts.
+If you run the generator with the `--toolchain` option, the tool creates Bluemix toolchain files without any prompts.

 ### Output

-Running the generator without any options, will generate the [manifest.yml](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) file, if it doesn't exist already; if it exist, the configurations will be updated.
+Without any options, the tool will create a [manifest.yml](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) file, if it doesn't exist already; if it does exist, it will update the configurations based on your responses to the prompts.

-If you answered "Y" to the prompt about generating Docker related files, or ran the generator with the `--docker` option, Docker files will be generated.
+If you answered "Y" to the prompt about generating Docker-related files, or ran the generator with the `--docker` option, the tool will create Docker files.

-If you answered "Y" to the prompt about generating toolchain files, or ran the generator with the `--toolchain` option, Docker files will be generated.
+If you answered "Y" to the prompt about generating toolchain files, or ran the generator with the `--toolchain` option, the tool will create Bluemix toolchain files.

-If you answered "Y" to the prompt about enabling autoscaling, the server file will be updated to include `bluemix-autoscaling-agent` and the `package.json` file updated to include it in the dependecies.
+If you answered "Y" to the prompt about enabling autoscaling, the tool will add `bluemix-autoscaling-agent` to `server.js`  add the dependency to the `package.json` file.

-If you answered "Y" to the prompt about enabling appmetrics, the server file will be updated to include `appmetrics-dash` and the `package.json` file updated to include it in the dependecies.
+If you answered "Y" to the prompt about enabling appmetrics, the tool will add  `appmetrics-dash` to `server.js` and add the dependency to `package.json`.